zelaneroz/cpmc/README.md

 ## Usage

 Open the notebook in Jupyter or VS Code and run the cells in order.
-The pipeline assumes raw survey data is stored in the `data/` directory, and processed outputs will be generated in `processed/`.
+The pipeline assumes raw survey data is stored in the main directory and is called `survey.csv`, and processed outputs will be generated in `processed/`.

 ## Project Context